dennyzhang/code.dennyzhang.com/subtree-of-another-tree/README.md

                 return True if b2 else False

         def isSameTree(self, s, t):
-            if s is None:
-                return t is None
-            if t is None:
+            if s is None or t is None:
-                return s is None
-            if s.val != t.val:
+                return (s is None) and (t is None) if s.val != t.val: return False
-                return False
             return self.isSameTree(s.left, t.left) and \
                 self.isSameTree(s.right, t.right)